tomislaveric/blog/_cheatsheets/git.md

 ---
-layout: default
+layout: page
-title:  "Git cheetsheat with some nice and useful commands"
+title:  "Git cheetsheat"
 categories: cheatsheets git
 ---
+A collection of git commands for you daily work.
 {% highlight csharp %}
 //Add all files you want to commit git add . || git add singleFile